gutenye/dens/README.md

 dens, A DOM utility library that uses native methods and returns native HTMLElement.
 ================

+build into es5, for uglify does not support es6. (used in create-react-app)

 **Idea**: Native APIs are first-class citizen, always return native HTMLElement.

 USAGE